-Figure 3.9 to 3.12 below show the distributions of the Gamma-parameters across Sweden for January, April, July and October.
-The January values for α vary between 0.6 and 1.3, but are in general slightly lower in Southern Sweden compared to α in the northern part of the country.
-Regarding the spatial variability, in January and April there is a considerably larger variability in α compared to July and October, when α only ranges between 0.6 and 0.9.
-Despite the large-scale spatial trend with slightly higher α -values in northern Sweden in winter, it is difficult to distinguish other homogeneous areas.
-The values for β in January are on average lower than in July, indicating that precipitation amounts are in general lower during winter than during summer.
-In spring and autumn, the β -values range between the summer and winter values.
+Figure 3.9 to 3.12 below show the distribution of the Gamma-parameters across Sweden for January, April, July and October.
+The January values for $\alpha$ vary between 0.6 and 1.3, but are generally slightly lower in Southern Sweden compared to $\alpha$ in the northern part of the country.
+Regarding the spatial variability, in January and April there is a considerably larger variability in $\alpha$ compared to July and October, when $\alpha$ only ranges between 0.6 and 0.9.
+Despite the large-scale spatial trend with slightly higher $\alpha$ -values in northern Sweden in winter, it is difficult to distinguish other homogeneous areas.
+The values for $\beta$ in January are on average lower than in July, indicating that precipitation amounts are in general lower during winter than during summer.
+In spring and autumn, the $\beta$ -values range between the summer and winter values.
 There is relatively little spatial variability in all four months, making it difficult to distinguish larger, homogeneous regions.
-Generally, from the maps of α and β is lower during autumn and winter, while the conditions are reversed in spring and summer.
+Generally, from the maps of $\alpha$ and $\beta$ it can be concluded that the parameters clearly vary with season.
+Typically, $\alpha$ is higher and $\beta$ is lower during autumn and winter, while the conditions are reversed in spring and summer.

-b)

-Figure 3.9: Gamma parameters for January derived from daily precipitation observations at 220 stations for the period 1961 to 2004. a) Gamma α ; b) Gamma β .
+a) b) Figure 3.9: Gamma parameters for January derived from daily precipitation observations at 220 stations for the period 1961 to 2004. a) Gamma $\alpha$ ; b) Gamma $\beta$ .

-Figure 3.10: Gamma parameters for April derived from daily precipitation observations at 220 stations for the period 1961 to 2004. a) Gamma α ; b) Gamma β .
+Figure 3.10: Gamma parameters for April derived from daily precipitation observations at 220 stations for the period 1961 to 2004. a) Gamma $\alpha$ ; b) Gamma $\beta$ .